AlexNisnevich/blog/_posts/2014-10-09-some_words_on_untrusted.md

     - first attempts at a fix:
       - editable lines
         - one of the hardest parts of this - kind of a pain to get working right in CodeMirror
+        - multi-line editing proved too hard to get working - remained undone until Dmitry did it a year later
       - validators
+        - in retrospect, we probably could have gotten some more mileage out of the validator mechanic
       - 80-char line limit
       - simple VERBOTEN list
   - not very many gameplay elements: player, exit, block, tree, trap
+    - we wanted to have dynamic critters, but it was too much work for the hackathon
   - levels
     - most of the levels were simple block manipulation (these are still levels 1-4 in Untrusted)
     - coming up with other approaches to levels was hard at the time: